 Guaranteed to be a complex and rewarding drink!

-Riesling grown by Mark Bartholomaus on his Eden Valley old block forms the foundation of the 2016 Eden Edge.
-His fruit is Co-fermented with John and Karina Schaefer’s Long Gully Road Vineyard Semillon.
-Mark Bartholomaus's Block is located in the heart of the Eden Valley township.
+Riesling grown by Mark Bartholomaus on his 'High Eden' - Eden Valley block forms the foundation of the 2017 Eden Edge.
+His fruit was Co-fermented with John Schaefer’s Long Gully Road Vineyard Semillon.
+Mark Bartholomaus's Block is located on the High Eden Ridge to the west of the Eden Valley township.
 Mark’s fruit is defined by its incisive structure chock full of juicy limes and citrus.
-John and Karina Schaefer’s vineyard is tucked back into the first folds of the Barossa ranges and their southern boundary is about 300m inside the Eden Valley GI.
+John Schaefer’s vineyard is tucked back into the first folds of the Barossa ranges and their southern boundary is about 300m inside the Eden Valley GI.
 The Semillon sourced from their block have the a wonderful combination of soil location and ‘Citrus-y’ nuance that work beautifully with each other.
 When brought together, higher altitude Eden Valley line and drive creates the backbone the generosity of the Long Gully Road ‘garden’ fleshes out perfectly.
 Although almost 20km apart by the shortest drive, both these blocks share a common element that creates the music in your mouth.
 The hilly topography nurture and protect the vines in each different, but in their own way ideal combinations of position and soil.
 The Eden Valley Ranges capture and funnel cool moist air through the vineyards in the night while the days gather the warmth of late summer / early Autumn sunshine.
 Mix the elements together and shake them up and you have the essential ingredients for developing the delicious flavours that drive the Eden Edge.
 The 2016 Eden Edge was crafted with minimal intervention from fruit chock full of 'Crispy Deliciousness'.
 Basket pressing was followed by long cool slow co-fermentation of both varieties on full solids at low temperature.
-This blend spent around 5 months on lees before being racked in August and bottled in Early September 2016.
+This blend spent around 5 months on lees before being racked in August and bottled in Mid October 2017.